 Our experience is that children adapt better to boarding earlier rather than later.
 Boarders always live with others their own age and, at New Hall, friendships grow quickly and last a lifetime.
 Magdalen Wing in Hawley House and Earle Wing in Petre House are dedicated to younger boarders, with staff experienced in looking after boarders from Year 3.
 You can be sure that your most treasured possession will be cared for and nurtured at New Hall.

 What sort of boarding does New Hall offer?

-At New Hall School we offer full, weekly or flexi boarding.
-All boarders from Year 10 upwards are full or weekly boarders.
-For more details, see our boarding houses page.
+At New Hall School we offer full or flexible boarding for students in Years 3-13.
+For more details, see our Boarding Houses page.

 How much contact do boarders have with parents?

 Boarders have access to their mobile phones in the evening.
-Mobiles are kept safely in the boarding house during the school day, when students are not allowed to use them.
-In the junior houses, mobile phones and laptop computers are collected in at bedtime.
-Students also have access to the school’s Wi-Fi network whilst in bedrooms and can access email and Skype in the evenings.
+Mobiles are kept safely in the Boarding House during the school day, when students are not allowed to use them.
+In the junior Houses, mobile phones and laptop computers are collected in at bedtime.
+Students also have access to the school’s Wi-Fi network whilst in bedrooms and can access email, social media and Skype in the evenings.

 Who will my child go to if there’s a problem?